bentheiii/arcus_assignment/README.md

 # Known Issues/Quirks
 * Pattern group names must not include an underscore.
 * All the patterns must compile in a single REGEX expression, specifically, no two regex patterns may use named groups of the same name.
+* overlapping matches will not display.
+    * this can be fixed by replacing the regular expression engine with that of the regex package.